ltonetwork/documentation/cryptography.md

 HBqhfdFASRQ5eBBpu2y6c6KKi1az6bMx8v1JxX4iW1Q8
 ```

-### Signing
+## Signing

-`Curve25519` is used for all the signatures in the project.
+**ED25519** with (X25519 keys) is used for all the signatures in the project.

-The process is as follows: create the message for signing (for an event, you can find it [here](http://schema.livecontract.io/event-chain/#signature)),
+The process is as follows: create the message for signing (for an event, you can find it
-then create a signature from this message using the private key.
+[here](http://schema.livecontract.io/event-chain/#signature)), then create a signature from this message using the
+private key.

 Validation of signature requires the signature, the message and the public key.

 Do not forget that there are many valid (not unique!) signatures for a one message.
 Also you should should not rely on
 any information before the hash and/or signature are checked.

+## Public key encryption

+Live Contracts uses `X25519` to encrypt data.
+This is a public key encryption schema, where the public key is used to
+encrypt data and the private key is used to decrypt data.

-## Encryption
+## Symmetric encrypt

-_TODO: Write about encryption with ChaCha20_
+`AES256` in Galois/Counter Mode (gcm) may also be used to encrypt data.
+This is a symmetric encryption schema, where the
+same key is used to encrypt and decrypt data.

+Symmetric encryption SHOULD be applied when linking to external content in a template, document or comment.